mreferre/knative-on-fargate/assets/README.md

-This folder contains the assets that has been pre-created for you to deploy Knative on AWS Fargate.
+This folder contains the assets that have been pre-created for you to deploy Knative on AWS Fargate.
 The istructions below detail how these files have been created.
 These instructions are only useful if you need to re-create them (or want to understand all the details re how they have been created).
-Otherwise you can just follow the main instructions [here](.../README.md).
+Otherwise you can just follow the main instructions [here](../README.md).

 To begin with, you have to generate the YAML file with a dry-run of the `glooctl` command and manually adjust a few things.
 You can generate the file launching this command:
 ```